dandevri/website/pages/speaking/rider.md

 * A Wi-Fi connection is preferred, although most of my slides also work offline.
 * Presenting from my own laptop and settings is preferred.
 * I will not create my slides in other programs then I'm currently using myself (keynote).
+* I'm not a huge fan of doing Q&A because of reduced hearing unless there is a mic in the room.
+* If a moderator asks the questions that's usually OK.

 ## Accessibility
 * Provide open captioning for the audience (CART).